|Go to verse:|

 |Mar 10:22||- (top)|

 “will be.”
-The future tense “will be” is supplied from the verb “to enter” which is a future tense.
+The future tense “will be” is supplied from the verb “to enter” which is a future tense (in Luke 18:24 the verb is present tense in the most reliable Greek manuscripts).
 A more literal rendering of the verb, and one that would maintain the future tense of “to enter,” would be to say, “How difficult it will be to enter the Kingdom of God for those who have wealth!”
 But this is more difficult in English.(top)

 “to themselves.”
 There is manuscript evidence for “to him” and “to themselves,” but most scholars believe the stronger evidence is for “to themselves.”
 Also, it makes more sense that given the context the scribes would change “to themselves” to “to him” because it seems that the disciples were in a discussion with Jesus, while there would be little reason to change “to him” to “to themselves.”
 Thus the textual evidence and logical evidence supports “to themselves” as being the original reading.(top)

 This verse shows that salvation is indeed a team effort between God and the sinner.
 It is not, like some theologians teach, that God saves who He wants and rejects who He wants, or that salvation is totally accomplished by God apart from human will.
-In that light, the preposition para should not be translated “for,” because that significantly changes the meaning of the verse.
-When salvation is “with” God, it is a team effort.
-The sinner is working “with” God, and salvation can be accomplished.
-If we change the “with” to “for,” then the meaning of the verse totally changes: “For people it is impossible, but not for God, for all things are possible for God.”
-Now the verse says nothing about teamwork, but just makes the point that people cannot be saved by their own efforts, but God can save anyone.
-However, that is not what the verse is saying, or the Greek text means.
 We know that God wants all people to be saved (1 Tim.
 2:4), and if He could save people without them wanting or asking for salvation, then everyone would be.
-The reason God wants everyone to be saved but not everyone will be, is that salvation is a team effort—the person must want it and ask for it before God can save the person, and not everyone wants to be saved.(top)
+The reason God wants everyone to be saved but not everyone will be, is that salvation is a team effort—the person must want it and do what it takes to receive it before God can save the person, and not everyone does what is necessary to be saved.(top)

 |Mar 10:29||- (top)|